srodman7689/tcp_calc/README.md

 ## Usage

     bundle install
-    bundle exec bin/tcpcalc
+    bin/tcpcalc

 to run the tcpcalc on a specific port run

-    bundle exec bin/tcpcalc -p PORT
+    bundle exec bin/tcpcalc PORT

-where port is the port number you want to start the server on.
+where PORT is the port number you want to start the server on.